It has been a long wait (far too long, in fact, more on that soon), but I finally have my new 2018 Oura Ring wearable.

 The base model starts at $299usd, and then there is a $399 design option and an ultra premium $999usd diamond Oura ring.

-Note: Oura have given me a discount code to share with my readers.
-So if you are going to buy a ring, enter discount code ALEXFERGUS to save on the above prices.
-Or enter your address below and I'll email you this code so you can continue reading the review.
+Note: Oura have given me a discount link to share with my readers.
+So if you are going to buy a ring, simply click THIS link and $50 will automatically be knocked off your order.
+Or enter your address below and I'll email you this link so you can continue reading the review.

 In a nutshell: